siggeb/jmeter-public/README.md

 Ask for more cores in the Dv2-series.

 ### In portal, create virtual network with subnet (TODO: Script this)
+### If you're using PowerShell you can do this in cli aswell, see below
 virtual network: es-vnet: 10.0.0.0/16
 subnet: jmeter: 10.0.4.0/24